mofaizal/argocd-example-apps/gitops.md

   namespace = "argocd"
 }
 ```
+Here is the source [Github repo for ArgoCD terraform](https://github.com/aareet/terraform-kubernetes-argocd)

 By default, the Argo CD API server is not exposed with an external IP.
 To access the API server, choose one of the following techniques to expose the Argo CD API server:

 Change the argocd-server service type to LoadBalancer: